Close

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

 Cramping is usually a recurring side effect of the IVF process which can manifest as a reaction to fertility medicines or due to the collecting and transferring process.
-In this article, we have tried to address most questions one could have about cramping after IVF.
-If you are planning to get an IVF, you will find this article pretty helpful.
+In this article, we have tried to address most questions one could have about cramping after IVF embryo transfer.
+If you are planning to get an IVF, you will find this article pretty helpful in understanding all about cramping after IVF transfer.

 Is Cramping After IVF Normal?

-Yes, cramping after IVF is fairly common.
+Yes, cramping post embryo transfer is fairly common.
 It can take place at any point during the process of IVF treatment for many reasons.
 Some patient’s body can react to undergoing hormone therapy as well as the intrusion of foreign objects entering the body to collect eggs and embed embryos with slight to moderate cramping.
-You may feel cramps, particularly within 48 hours following the embryo transfer.
+You may feel mild cramping after embryo transfer, particularly within 48 hours following the embryo transfer.
 You may also notice other symptoms like light spotting and tender breasts.

 Do Fertility Drugs Cause Cramping?

-Fertility drugs used during IVF contain gonadotropins which are similar to the hormones the body normally releases for egg stimulation in the ovary.
-Hence, the use of fertility drugs can result in excess chemicals and hormones in the body due to which some patients may experience period-like cramps.
+Fertility drugs used during IVF contain gonadotropins, which are similar to the hormones the body normally releases for egg stimulation in the ovary.
+Hence, the use of fertility drugs can result in excess chemicals and hormones in the body, due to which some patients may experience period-like cramps.
 Also, the medicines can have quite an impact on a patient’s reproductive organs.
-It can trigger fluid accumulation around the ovaries which can lead to pelvic tenderness and discomfort.
+It can trigger fluid accumulation around the ovaries, leading to pelvic tenderness and discomfort.

 Do Cramps Occur After Egg Retrieval?